James K. Polk: Partition of Oregon Country

-Britain and the U.S. each derived claims to the Oregon Country from the voyages of explorers.
-Russia and Spain had waived their weak claims.
-Claims of the indigenous peoples of the region to their traditional lands were not a factor.
+Russia, Spain, Britain and the U.S. each derived claims to the Oregon Country from the voyages of explorers, but Russia and Spain later waived theirs.
+As a result, only Britain and the U.S. negotiated over possession of the territory; the claims of the indigenous peoples were not a factor.

 Rather than war over the distant and unsettled territory, Washington and London negotiated amicably.
 Previous U.S. administrations had offered to divide the region along the 49th parallel, which was not acceptable to Britain, as it had commercial interests along the Columbia River.
 Britain's preferred partition was unacceptable to Polk, as it would have awarded Puget Sound and all lands north of the Columbia River to Britain, and Britain was unwilling to accept the 49th parallel extended to the Pacific, as it meant the entire opening to Puget Sound would be in American hands, isolating its settlements along the Fraser River.

 Edward Everett, Tyler's minister in London, had informally proposed dividing the territory at the 49th parallel with the strategic Vancouver Island granted to the British, thus allowing an opening to the Pacific.
-But when the new British minister in Washington, Richard Pakenham arrived in 1844 prepared to follow up, he found that many Americans desired the entire territory.
-Oregon had not been a major issue in the 1844 election.
-However, the heavy influx of settlers, mostly American, to the Oregon Country in 1845, and the rising spirit of expansionism in the United States as Texas and Oregon seized the public's eye, made a treaty with Britain more urgent.
-Many Democrats believed that the United States should span from coast to coast, a philosophy described as Manifest Destiny.
+But when the new British minister in Washington, Richard Pakenham arrived in 1844 prepared to follow up, he found that many Americans desired the entire territory, which extended north to 54 degrees, 40 minutes north latitude.
+Oregon had not been a major issue in the 1844 election, but the heavy influx of settlers, mostly American, to the Oregon Country in 1845, and the rising spirit of expansionism in the U.S. as Texas and Oregon seized the public's eye, made a treaty with Britain more urgent.
+Many Democrats believed the U.S. should span from coast to coast, a philosophy called Manifest Destiny.